-Demand for senior living facilities and communities has increased steadily over the past five years, due to many factors.
+Demand for senior care communities has increased steadily over the past five years, due to many factors.
 Today, there are more than 46 million older adults age 65 and older living in the U.S.; by 2050, that number is expected to grow to almost 90 million.
 According to the U.S. Census, by 2030, one in five Americans is projected to be 65 and over.

 However, the Covid-19 pandemic has had a significant impact on the industry’s growth.
-Here are the four senior living trends to watch in 2021:
+Here are the four senior care trends to watch in 2021:

 1. Seniors expect more from their experience beyond clinical care.

 Senior care is the only industry where the customer continues to experience the brand 24 hours a day, 7 days a week.
 Today in the U.S., 30,200 assisted living communities compete for business.
 To compete effectively, your facility’s marketing team must become adept at explaining what it’s like to live in your facility, and what amenities you offer.
 Prospective residents and their families want to know about the range of care options you offer, your relationship with other facilities and hospitals, various care modalities and other accommodations.